-It is recommended that the evidence documentation is attached in pdf format.
+Attach output (result) indicator template as excel file in the report.
 If there is a need to attach more than one document per deliverable or output, zip file can be used.

 Figure 33.
 Report the programme result indications from 4th report onwards and then in every second report.